Past Event

 • Course inclusions: Accommodation, meals and activities are provided throughout the four days, as well as complimentary return transport from Sydney CBD.

-At the conclusion of RISC, participants should be able to demonstrate proficiency in four key areas.
+At the conclusion of RISC, participants should be able to demonstrate proficiency in four key areas:

-1. Strategic
+1. STRATEGIC

 • Articulate the importance of reinsurance in relation to a company’s strategy, growth and underwriting philosophy.

-2. Technical
+2. FINANCIALS

 • Describe how various reinsurance programs interact.

-• Explain how to read reinsurance contract wording.
+• Review and understand reinsurance contract wording.

 • Demonstrate an understanding of catastrophe modelling.